pwwang/immunopipe/docs/processes/MetabolicPathwayActivity.md

     For example, if we have `subsetting_prefix = "timepoint"` and we have `pre` and `post` in the `subsetting` column, the subsets will be named as `timepoint_pre` and `timepoint_post`.
-    If `subsetting` is a list, then this should also be a same-length list.
+    If `subsetting` is a list, this should also be a same-length list.
 If a single string is given, it will be repeated to a list with the same length as `subsetting`.
     Defaults to `ScrnaMetabolicLandscape.subsetting_prefix`